How Sun Safety Can Change Your Life

 - Wear protective clothing in the sun.
 Here’s the test: hold your clothing up to a light with your hand behind it – if you can see your hand through the item, it won’t offer you enough sun protection.
 The more tightly knit the fabric, the better.

 - Avoid tanning beds at all cost!
 More people develop skin cancer due to tanning than develop lung cancer due to smoking.
-More than 419,000 cases of skin cancer in the U.S. each year are linked to indoor tanning (Skin Cancer Foundation).
+Indoor tanning contributes to more than 419,000 cases of skin cancer in the U.S. each year (Skin Cancer Foundation).

 - Check to see if you’re taking any sun sensitive medications.
 Read over this list of common sun sensitive drugs (WebMD) or contact your doctor and find out if your medication is causing phototoxic or photoallergic reactions when combine with sunlight.